Luxury Puglia, Italy: the insider’s guide to planning a trip that feels like a secret

 Photo©: Trullo San Paolo

 Booking tip: The best private trulli book 9–12 months in advance for spring and fall.
-This is exactly the kind of accommodation where having a travel planner makes a meaningful difference — we have established relationships and know which properties are genuinely special versus just photogenic on Instagram.
+This is exactly the kind of accommodation where having a travel planner makes a meaningful difference.
+We have established relationships and know which properties are genuinely special versus just photogenic on Instagram.

-Boutique Hotels in Lecce
+Boutique hotels in Lecce

-Lecce, known as the “Florence of the South,” has a small collection of extraordinary boutique hotels housed in baroque palazzos.
+Lecce, the “Florence of the South,” has a small collection of extraordinary boutique hotels housed in baroque palazzos.
 Staying in the historic centro gives you the best of the city at dawn and dusk, when the golden limestone glows.

 Alberobello